 What happens if my pet’s nails get too long?

-Uncut nails may curl so far that they pierce the paw pad, leading to infection and debilitating pain.
+Uncut nails may curl so far that they corkscrew all the way round and pierce the paw pad, leading to infection and debilitating pain.
 Nails should be inspected and/or trimmed on at least a monthly basis.
-If not, the quick tends to grow out with the nail, making it nearly impossible to cut properly.
+If not, the quick can grow out with the nail, making it nearly impossible to cut properly.
 It is very important not to cut the quick of a nail as this is rich in nerve endings and very painful for the pet.
 If you do accidentally cut into the quick, pressing the nail into a bar of soap will effectively stop the bleeding.
+For pets with long quicks, puppies and kittens with short nails, or those with black nails that hide the quick, using a nail file can be a safer way to remove the sharp tips.

 We have a variety of nail clippers that suit different pets - from the very small to the very tall.